bientavu/manga_downloader/README.md

 - I decided to separate the websites scraping script into modules because the mechanic can be really different from one website to another.
-- It now always uses selenium to get the images URLs, and uses requests method to download the images.
-This is the best way I found to bypass cloudflare protections.
+- It now always uses selenium to get the images URLs, and uses requests method OR Selenium to download the images.
+It depends on the website if it has a cloudflare protection or not when trying to download an image.
 - I have updated the inputs in the readme because it has changed a little bit.

 ## Steps of the script